 Related post: The Ultimate Guide to GCash App Basics

-Casual employees are also not entitled to a 13th month pay, as they are not considered regular employees.
+Casual employees are also not entitled to a 13th-month pay, as they are not considered regular employees.
 Regular employees are those who have an ongoing and indefinite employment contract, while casual employees are those who are hired for a specific project or task with a definite end date.

-Managerial and supervisory employees are not required to be given a 13th month pay, as they already receive a higher basic salary than rank and file employees.
+Managerial and supervisory employees are not required to be given a 13th-month pay, as they already receive a higher basic salary than rank-and-file employees.
 However, some companies still give their managerial and supervisory employees a 13th-month pay as a gesture of goodwill.

 Frequently Asked Questions

-Do I need to give my employees a 13th Month Pay if I’m already giving them bonuses?
+Do I need to give my employees a 13th-month pay if I’m already giving them bonuses?

-However, it’s important to note that the 13th month pay and bonuses are two different things.
 Bonuses are given at the discretion of the employer and are not mandated by law.
 On the other hand, the 13th month pay is a mandatory benefit that all employees are entitled to receive.

-Can I deduct my employee’s 13th Month Pay if they resign before December?
+Can I deduct my employee’s 13th month pay if they resign before December?

 No, you cannot deduct an employee’s 13th month pay if they resign before December.
 The 13th month pay is a mandatory benefit, and as such, it must be paid in full regardless of when the employee resigns.

-What happens if I don’t give my employees a 13th Month Pay?
+What happens if I don’t give my employees a 13th month pay?

-If you don’t give your employees a 13th month pay, you may be subject to penalties under the law.
+If you don’t give your employees a 13th-month pay, you may be subject to penalties under the law.
 In addition, your employees may file a complaint with the Department of Labor, which could result in an investigation and fines.

-How do I compute my employee’s 13th Month Pay?
+How do I compute my employee’s 13th month pay?

-What is the deadline for giving my employees their 13th Month Pay?
+What is the deadline for giving my employees their 13th month pay?

 Final Thoughts